 Introduction to Oracle Data Warehousing

 Oracle Data Warehousing is the concept of storing and processing business data through the Oracle database system for business intelligence.
-Oracle Data warehousing architecture is of several types such as single tier, two tiers, and three-tier architecture.
-Oracle domain being a popular database vendor provides the industry-standard database services for data warehousing implementations.
-It follows specific characteristics like subject-oriented for the business, Integrated with various systems, nonvolatile and time-variant.
-Oracle supports data quality, efficient data processing and metadata management features for data warehousing solutions.
-Oracle data warehousing helps businesses for the data-driven decision-making processes.
+Oracle Data warehousing architecture is of several types, such as single-tier, two tiers, and three-tier architecture.
+Oracle domain being a popular database vendor, provides industry-standard database services for data warehousing implementations.
+It follows specific characteristics like being subject-oriented for the business, Integrated with various systems, nonvolatile and time-variant.
+Oracle supports data quality, efficient data processing, and metadata management features for data warehousing solutions.
+Oracle data warehousing helps businesses with data-driven decision-making processes.
 Oracle supports various ETL tools for data warehousing.

 Precisely, Data Warehousing includes :

 - Accumulating historical records from different data sources.

 - Derive insights and required information to drive business needs and motives.

 Thus mostly, the operations are read-oriented rather than direct manipulation of datasets.
 Oracle data warehousing is a fully optimized, cloud-based, comprehensive, and reliable database conception of Oracle database.
 It is primarily built to experience efficient and flexible database operations which makes it deliver market-leading performance.

 William H. Inmon, an American computer scientist, refers to characteristics of Data warehousing as :